 The Lower School’s curriculum places equal importance on academics and character education.
 A formal character education program focuses on values, behaviors and social skills.
 Actions reflecting good character are recognized and celebrated in every classroom consistently throughout the school year.

 A major goal of the Lower School experience is to ensure that students understand the need to help others and give back to the community.
-To this end, all students in grades K–4 participate in community service activities that are appropriate for their grade level.
+To this end, all students in kindergarten and Grades 1–4 participate in community service activities that are appropriate for their grade level.

 Lower School students at La Jolla Country Day School (LJCDS) are equipped with the skills to create and appreciate various forms of art.
 Music, dance, drama and visual arts classes each emphasize process over product.
 A visiting “Artist In Residence” may specialize in dance, drama, music or storytelling.